patrick-law599/docassemble-patrickassignment4/docassemble/patrickassignment4/data/templates/patrickassignment4.md

 You have told us that this is a Family Law matter.
 % else:
 This is neither a Family Law matter nor a Criminal Law matter.
-As a result, we will be unable to assist you with your matter.
+As a result, we will be unable to assist you.
 % endif
 % if afford_lawyer:
 You have told us that you can afford a lawyer.
 % else:
-You have told us that you are unable to afford a lawyer.
+You have told us that you cannot afford a lawyer.
 % endif
 % if has_lawyer:
 You have told us that you already have a lawyer